ltgcgo/docs/src/painted/rplace2023.md

 # r/place 2023
 _Written on 22nd June 2023_

 You know the drill: r/place 2023 is coming.
-So we prepared a list of stuff, for you as a brony/pegasister to bootstrap your knowledge!
+So we prepared a list of FAQs, for you as a brony/pegasister to bootstrap your knowledge!

 ## What is r/place?
 r/place is a piece of social experiment run by Reddit, where every participant gets to place coloured pixels with a defined cooldown.
 With itself categorized as a form of "pixel battle", it is by far the largest pixel battle held across the globe.